attila-fazekas/kolibrium/README.md

 }
 ```

-## Integration
+## Cross-Module Integration

-Kolibrium's modules work together for complete E2E workflows: set up test data via API or database (fast, reliable), verify UI behavior via browser or mobile automation, and clean up via API or database in teardown.
-Type-safe across the entire test, one ecosystem, consistent patterns.
+The modules compose.
+API calls handle test data setup and teardown; browser or mobile automation handles behavioral verification.
+Type safety holds across the entire test.

 # Concurrency Model

-Thread-confined sessions for browser and mobile modules, coroutine-scoped for API, with the harness functions handling the bridge.
-Each test gets its own browser/driver session and its own coroutine scope for API calls.
-No shared mutable state across tests.
+Thread-confined sessions for browser and mobile, coroutine-scoped for API, with the harness bridging between the two.
+Each test gets its own browser or driver session and its own coroutine scope for API calls.
+No shared mutable state across tests - parallel execution is safe by default.

 # Error Handling

-Across all modules, the failure contract is:
+The failure contract is consistent across all modules:

-- **`setUp` failure** → no test body runs, no `tearDown` runs, exception propagates immediately
+- **`setUp` failure** → the test body does not run, `tearDown` does not run, the exception propagates immediately
-- **Test body failure** → `tearDown` still runs, teardown exceptions are suppressed on the original
+- **Test body failure** → `tearDown` still runs, teardown exceptions are suppressed against the original failure
-- **`tearDown` failure (no prior failure)** → teardown exception propagates normally
+- **`tearDown` failure with no prior failure** → teardown exception propagates normally

 # Documentation

-The documentation is available at [https://kolibrium.dev](https://kolibrium.dev).
+Full documentation is available at [https://kolibrium.dev](https://kolibrium.dev).

 # Contributing

-Please read [CONTRIBUTING](docs/CONTRIBUTING.md) before submitting your pull requests.
+Please read [CONTRIBUTING](docs/CONTRIBUTING.md) before submitting pull requests.

-# Project status
+# Project Status

-Kolibrium is built to demonstrate what becomes possible when Kotlin's language features are applied thoughtfully to test automation.
-The goal is a production-ready 1.0.0 release once the project's APIs and Kotlin's [Context parameters](https://github.com/Kotlin/KEEP/blob/context-parameters/proposals/context-parameters.md) and [Rich Errors](https://github.com/Kotlin/KEEP/blob/main/proposals/KEEP-0441-rich-errors-motivation.md) are stabilized.
+Kolibrium is targeting a production-ready 1.0.0 release once its own APIs are stable and Kotlin's [Context parameters](https://github.com/Kotlin/KEEP/blob/context-parameters/proposals/context-parameters.md) and [Rich Errors](https://github.com/Kotlin/KEEP/blob/main/proposals/KEEP-0441-rich-errors-motivation.md) are out of preview.